-NBG publishes its Green Bond Framework & issues the 1st Green Senior preferred Bank Bond -€500mn placement.
+NBG publishes its Green Bond Framework & issues the 1st Green Bond in the Greek market -€500mn placement.

 NBG joins Climate Action in Financial Institutions (CAFI)

 1.6 ESG Ratings, Participations and Awards

 Since its establishment in 1841, NBG has supported the Greek society and economy through initiatives and actions for the benefit of its customers, shareholders and workforce.